Bucky Barnes: Winter Soldier

-Cap learns about those who succeeded him and Bucky Barnes, and fights a revived William Burnside.
-Burnside's young ally Jack Monroe seeks redemption and becomes the hero Nomad, working alongside Steve and on his own.
-Meanwhile, the Winter Soldier is left in the care of Karpov's protégé, Russian general Aleksander Lukin.
-At this point, the Winter Soldier has aged little more than ten years since 1945 due to his repeated cryogenic stasis.

 Eventually, Lukin sends the Winter Soldier to kill the Red Skull and Jack Monroe.
 The Skull survives his own assassination by placing his mind inside a damaged Cosmic Cube.
 On Lukin's orders, the Winter Soldier launches a terrorist attack on Philadelphia, Pennsylvania, killing hundreds and recharging the damaged Cosmic Cube in the process.
 Sharon Carter, S.H.I.E.L.D. agent and former lover of Steve Rogers, tells Captain America the Winter Soldier looks like Bucky Barnes.
 Later, S.H.I.E.L.D. director Nick Fury confirms the Winter Soldier's existence, and Steve sees evidence that the assassin is actually Bucky, still alive but brainwashed and unable to remember his true identity.
-After battling the Winter Soldier, Captain America uses the Cosmic Cube on him, saying, "Remember who you are."
-The Winter Soldier's brain damage is repaired and memories are restored.
+After battling the Winter Soldier, Captain America uses the Cosmic Cube on him, restoring his mind and memories.
 Overwhelmed by guilt over his actions as an assassin, Barnes crushes the Cosmic Cube and escapes.

 Shortly afterward, the Winter Soldier helps Captain America fend off a terrorist attack in London.
 He then asks Nick Fury for employment and new equipment.
-Soon after this, the Superhuman Registration Act in America demands that all superheroes become registered operatives of the government, unable to act without authorization, or be imprisoned without trial.
+Soon after this, the Superhuman Registration Act demands that all superheroes become registered operatives of the government, unable to act without authorization, or be imprisoned without trial.
 This leads to a superhuman Civil War, with Steve Rogers defending unregistered heroes from being imprisoned by Tony Stark and those who believe in enforcing the SHRA despite the cost.
 This leads to the eventual surrender and arrest of Steve Rogers, in exchange for amnesty for any heroes who were against registration before but now choose to comply.
 The Winter Soldier helps Fury plan the escape of Steve Rogers.
-Before they can act, Steve is seemingly assassinated by a hypnotized Sharon Carter and agents of the Red Skull, who now possesses the body of Lukin.
+Before they can act, Rogers is seemingly assassinated by a hypnotized Sharon Carter.